Body (2007 film): Plot

-Chon is about to tell Usa that her husband has killed Dararai but while at her house he is again attacked by Dararai's ghost who says she will kill his sister, enraged Chon stabs her with a pole in front of Usa and Sethee's daughter May.
+Chon is about to tell Usa that her husband has killed Dararai but while at her house he is again attacked by Dararai's ghost who says she will kill his sister, enraged Chon stabs her with a pole in front of Usa and Suthee's daughter May.
 After seeing May (who's scared and terrified) he leaves to find his sister.

-These events between Usa, Chon, Sethee and Dararai (and her ghost) lead to the university hospital's morgue, and body number 19.
+These events between Usa, Chon, Suthee and Dararai (and her ghost) lead to the university hospital's morgue, and body number 19.
 Chon goes to the morgue and discovers that the body in the morgue, which is in drawer 19, is actually Chon's body.
-Chon has, in fact, died a couple of years ago and Sethee who has a multiple personality disorder believes that he is Chon when in reality he has killed the teaching assistant, the doctor and has stabbed his own wife Usa who he believed was Dararai's ghost when he was believing he was Chon.
+Chon has, in fact, died a couple of years ago and Suthee who has a multiple personality disorder believes that he is Chon when in reality he has killed the teaching assistant, the doctor and has stabbed his own wife Usa who he believed was Dararai's ghost when he was believing he was Chon.

 He is arrested but because of his mental health issues his trial is put on hold.
 A flashback occurs back to the scene when he is about to drug Dararai's drink.
-It is revealed that Dararai was aware that Sethee has drugged her drink hypnotises him and gives him a multiple personality disorder.
+It is revealed that Dararai was aware that Suthee has drugged her drink hypnotises him and gives him a multiple personality disorder.

 The flashback finishes and he is being escorted to prison in a van with his Lawyers in the van (to protect his safety).
 He escapes out of the van and runs from the police and lawyers, He runs in front of another van that is carrying metal poles on top.
-The van stops in time and doesn't run over Sethee but the metal poles are flung off the van and they all hit and impale Sethee.
+The van stops in time and doesn't run over Suthee but the metal poles are flung off the van and they all hit and impale Suthee.
 He is left on the road with many metal poles pieced inside him.

-The last scene shows Sethee in hospital being operated on, he is unconscious but suddenly Dararai's ghost appears and it turns out her ghost wasn't part of Sethees mental mind but was real and was manipulating Sethee.
-She finally reveals that she forgives him and after clicking her fingers his mind goes back to normal but this makes Sethee conscious again and wakes him up halfway through his operation leaving him screaming in pain as Dararai disappears and the ending credits show.
+The last scene shows Suthee in hospital being operated on, he is unconscious but suddenly Dararai's ghost appears and it turns out her ghost wasn't part of Suthees mental mind but was real and was manipulating Suthee.
+She finally reveals that she forgives him and after clicking her fingers his mind goes back to normal but this makes Suthee conscious again and wakes him up halfway through his operation leaving him screaming in pain as Dararai disappears and the ending credits show.